-Public transportation in Copenahagen is reliable and comfortable and can be accessed with the same ticket (just make sure show many zones you will pass during your ride), but we really encourage you to jump on a bike.
+Public transportation in Copenhagen is reliable and comfortable and can be accessed with the same ticket (just be sure how many zones you will pass during your ride), but we really encourage you to jump on a bike.
 The infrastructure is one of the best in the world, there are countless safe bike routes and bike rentals, so do not hesitate!

 Have some fun in Copenhagen

-So you’re in Copenhagen and looking for places for entertainment?
-Head to Vesterbrogade 3, to Tivoli Gardens.
+So, you’re in Copenhagen and looking for places for entertainment?
+Head to Vesterbrogade 3, to the Tivoli Gardens.
 This is a famous amusement park right in the center of Copenhagen.
-It is a spectacular garden, beautiful in each season, there are great historic architecture, restaurants and cafes and wooden roller coaster from 1914!
-Tivoli is open all year round and is especially beautiful around Christmas.
+It is a spectacular garden, beautiful in each season, there are great historic architecture, restaurants and cafes and a wooden roller coaster from 1914!
+Tivoli is open all year round and is especially beautiful around Christmas time.
 There is another amusement park worth visiting but you have to leave the city center, a 10-minute drive north to Klampenborg, Dyrehavevej 62.
 Bakken Amusement Park (also called Deer Park Hill) opens seasonally.
 There is plenty of attractions as well as beautiful surroundings.

-Food shopping might be fun as well – go to Frederiksbroggade 21 to visit food market Torvehallerne.
-It is a perfect place for breakfast, lunch, dinner and groceries.
-Or you can just browse around as it offers many shops with Danish delicacies, local vegetables, fresh fish.
+Food shopping might be fun as well – go to Frederiksborggade 21 to visit the food market called Torvehallerne.
+It is a perfect place for breakfast, lunch, dinner and grocery shopping.
+Or you can just browse around as it offers many shops with Danish delicacies, local vegetables, fresh fish and much more.

 Longing for more street food?
 Reffen – Copenhagen Street Food is the largest food venue in the Nordics.
 Go to Trangravsvej 14.
 This is the place to enjoy cheap nightlife in Copenhagen.
-Cheap coctails and great view on the water.
+Good food, cheap cocktails and a great view on the water.

 Copenhagen offers lots of cool bars and clubs depending on your preferences and budget.
-Everyone will find something for themselves.
+Everyone will find something that fits their taste.

 Culture and events in Copenhagen

 Copenhagen’s cultural scene is well established.
-Apart from numerous museums, galleries, theaters, lots of events are taking place throughout the year.
+Apart from numerous museums, galleries and theaters, lots of events are taking place throughout the year.
 Let’s name just a few of them: